scribe-security/docs/docs/CLI/valint/README.md

 ### Use cases
 The Git Owner module can be used to enforce compliance with specific supply chain requirements, such as:

-* Only primitted Committer identities can update the `package.json` file.
+* Only permitted Committer identities can update the `package.json` file.
 * Commits must be signed for all files excluding the tests related files.
-* Only primitted signed Committer identitied can update the CircleCI workflows.
+* Only permitted signed Committer identitied can update the CircleCI workflows.

 ### Configuration
 ```yaml